 There is no increase or decrease in revenues to other state or local governmental units as a result of these rules.
 There are no cost increases or reductions for such other state or local governmental units as a result of the rules.
-No cost of equipment, supplies, labor, or increased administrative costs.
+There will be no cost of equipment, supplies, labor, or increased administrative costs.